YingjieHu/LocalPlaceName/README.md

-# Local Place Names from Housing Advertisements
+# Local Place Names from Geotagged Housing Posts

 * Author: Yingjie Hu
 * Email: yjhu.geo@gmail.com

 ### Overall description
-This project provides some of the codes and data for harvesting local place names from housing advertisements.
+This project provides some of the codes and data for harvesting local place names from geotagged housing posts.
 Particularly, the housing advertisements are posted on Craigslist, a local-oriented website.
 More details about this project can be found in the following paper:

 Hu, Y., Mao, H. and McKenzie, G., 2018.
 A natural language processing and geospatial clustering framework for harvesting local place names from geotagged housing advertisements.
 International Journal of Geographical Information Science, pp.1-25. http://www.acsu.buffalo.edu/~yhu42/papers/2018_IJGIS_LocalName.pdf